Give someone the gift of relaxation with these 11 wellness and self-care products

 Foria Botanical Vape Pen

 Foria is best known for its CBD-enhanced intimacy products, but its latest addition ventures outside the bedroom, too.
-The Intimacy Botanical Vape Pen partners lab-tested, Broad Spectrum CBD with peppermint, vanilla, cardamon, and cacao.
-While it’s marketed for pre-play anxieties, reviewers tout its use for everyday ailments: period cramps, insomnia, pain management… life!
+The Intimacy Botanical Vape Pen partners lab-tested Broad Spectrum CBD with peppermint, vanilla, cardamon, and cacao.
+While it’s marketed for pre-play anxieties, reviewers tout its use for everyday ailments: period cramps, insomnia, pain management . . . life!
 This gift gives someone special (and you) one less thing to worry about.

 Dame Arc G-Spot Vibrator